Rehabilitation of the Kechi Playhouse

 On December 21, 2018, the City received notification the 2018 application for funding was denied but was encouraged to reapply for 2019 funding.

 On January 10, 2019, the Kechi City Council passed Resolution 19-692 authorizing city staff to resubmit the application for 2019 CDBG funding.
-The timeline for the project remains unchanged from the City's first application, if the application is approved, construction will begin in Spring 2019.
+The timeline for the project remained unchanged from the City's first application.

 On February 12, 2019, the Kansas Department of Commerce requested a site visit.
-Staff from the Kansas Department of Commerce will tour the building in early March 2019.
+Staff from the Kansas Department of Commerce toured the building on March 4, 2019.

 On March 14, 2019, the City was notified the Kechi Playhouse has been awarded the full $250,000 grant.

 On May 2, 2019, the contract for construction was advertised for bids on the City website and in the Ark Valley News.